This pretty herbal soap features goldenrod infused oil and tea, plus a design imprint created by using a fondant mat.

-In September, I wrote a post on foraging and using goldenrod, and in it, I mentioned that I really wanted to make goldenrod soap soon too.
+In September, I wrote a post on using goldenrod, and in it, I mentioned making goldenrod soap.

 Before I get into the recipe, do you see the pretty floral imprint that’s on the outside of my soap?
 I got the idea to use a fondant mat to line my mold from THIS guest tutorial over at the Soap Lovin’ Blog.
-(PS: While you’re over there, sign up for Amanda’s Soap Week Update Newsletter.
-It’s one of my favorites!)
-I thought that was a really fun and clever idea, shared by Angela of Alegna Soap, and was happily surprised at how easily the mat peeled away from the soap.
+I thought that was a really fun and clever idea, shared by Angela of Alegna Soap!

 To Make Goldenrod-Infused Oil:

 Place around 1 cup of dried goldenrod flowers in a heatproof jar.
 Pour 12 ounces (340 g) of olive oil over them.
 You could infuse this the slow way (tuck in a cabinet for at least 4 to 6 weeks), but I used the quick method.

 Quick method: Set the uncapped jar down into a saucepan containing several inches of water.
 Place the pan over a burner and turn the heat to low.
 Let this steep for 2 to 3 hours.
 (I let mine do this, then let the oil infuse almost another 3 days at room temperature before using.)

 Strain.
 Weigh the oil and add more olive oil, as needed, so that you have exactly 12 ounces (340 g) to use in the soap recipe.